 If you want to retire in style while meeting important near-term goals like buying a house or funding a child's college education, it pays (literally!) to stay up to speed on your options for getting those jobs done.
 Smart portfolio construction is a must, for example, as is knowing how to take maximum advantage of taxable (as well as tax-favored) accounts.

-At the Fool's latest investment service, Ready-Made Millionaire, we've taken the guesswork out of building a portfolio that we think has what it takes to surpass the market over the next three to five years and beyond.
-Our compact, real-money portfolio (the Fool has a cool million invested) includes three world-class mutual funds, four stocks that currently trade well below our estimate of their value, and a revved up mutual fund that provides a double-dose of exposure to an area that lies near the market's sweet spot.
+At the Fool's Ready-Made Millionaire investment service, we've taken the guesswork out of building a portfolio that we think has what it takes to surpass the market over the next three to five years and beyond.
+Our compact, real-money portfolio (the Fool has a cool million invested) includes three world-class mutual funds, four stocks that currently trade well below our estimate of their value, and a revved up ETF that provides a double-dose of exposure to an area that lies near the market's sweet spot.

-RMM will open to new members next month.
-If you'd like to learn more about our set-and-forget portfolio -- and snag (for free) our 11-Minute Millionaire special report -- just click here.
+RMM will reopen to new members next week.
+If you'd like to learn more about our set-and-forget portfolio -- and snag a free copy of our 11-Minute Millionaire special report -- just click here.
 Peruse free our write-up, and when the doors of our service swing open again, we'll make sure you're among the first to know.

 This article was originally published on Dec.
 7, 2006.
 It has been updated.

 Shannon Zimmerman runs point on the Fool's Ready-Made Millionaire and doesn't own any of the companies mentioned.
-Johnson & Johnson is a Motley Fool Income Investor recommendation.
+Microsoft, eBay, and Accenture are Motley Fool Inside Value choices. eBay is also a Stock Advisor recommendation.
 You can check out the Fool's strict disclosure policy by clicking right here.